ChengkuiZhao/ILGBMSH/README.md

 scipy 1.4.1

 torch 1.8.1+cu101
-#Note
+# Note
-1.This code contains LightGBM algorithm and deeplearning algorithms.
+1. This code contains LightGBM algorithm and deeplearning algorithms.
-2.The method suit the best for the miR30-based shRNA prediction, while also could be an option for the shRNA with general scaffold.
+2. The method suit the best for the miR30-based shRNA prediction, while also could be an option for the shRNA with general scaffold.